kreso975/homebridge-http-sensors-switches/README.md

 > Select HTTP Method - GET / POST
 >
 > MQTT
-> param for ACIVE is mqttSwitch
+> param for ACTIVE is mqttSwitch
 >
 > Parameters for SERVICES you do NOT NEED, leave BLANK
 >